Nowina coat of arms

 Nowina (/pl/) is a Polish coat of arms.
-It was used by several szlachta families in the times of the Polish–Lithuanian Commonwealth.
+It was used by several Polish noble families in the times of the Polish–Lithuanian Commonwealth.
 The original clan consisted of only 24 families.

 History

 Nowina is one of the oldest Polish heraldic marks with claims that it existed prior to 960 CE.
 However, the earliest known depiction was on a seal of Nacislaw of Dobrosolow of the Nowina clan in 1293 CE.
 It was first mentioned in a court registry of 1392 and spread across the families of Greater Poland and the lands of Kraków, Lublin, Sandomierz and Sieradz.
 After the Union of Horodło of 1413 CE several boyar families adopted this coat of arms.
 The representative of the Nowina clan adopted the nobility of Lithuanian descent was Mikołaj of Sepno, while the newcomers were represented by Mikołaj Bejnar.

 Blazon

 Azure, a cauldron's handle Argent, with both ends upwards.
 Between them a cross or a sword proper, with the handle upwards.
 Out of the crest coronet an armoured leg bent in the knee as if kneeling.
 Foot directed leftwards.